 Are people "born free?"
 Do governments "give rights" to citizens or do citizens give-up some rights to have "good government?"
 These are stories about people seeking and achieving their civil rights.

 When Americans disagreed on the power of individual states to control their respective governments and institutions, they fought a war, between themselves, during 1861 to 1865.
+Other countries have also fought "civil wars."
 These stories focus on those people, places and events.

 "The Classics" come alive with images, videos, maps, documents and ... dramatization.
 Look, listen and experience these "old" stories in a 21st-century way.
 These examples are a preview.
 Many more dramatizations are available for premium subscribers.